 Induction Step: Assume if i = k robots fail during the mission, the remaining robots can still cover the whole environment.
 It must then be shown for i = k + 1 robots.

-Figure 5 illustrates the map of the environment after robot (a) fails.
+Figure 5 illustrates the map of the environment after one of the robots fails.

 IV.
 ANALYSIS OF THE ALGORITHM